-- (1) Consistent with the podiatrist's clinical privileges, to perform a comprehensive history and physical as set forth in the Medical Staff Bylaws for ASA Level 1 and ASA Level 2 patients; - (2) To provide a detailed description of the podiatric findings and a preoperative diagnosis; - (3) To complete an operative report describing the findings and technique. - (4) To provide progress notes as are pertinent to the podiatric condition; and - (5) To provide a clinical summary.
+(1) Consistent with the podiatrist's clinical privileges, to perform a comprehensive history and physical as set forth in the Medical Staff Bylaws for ASA Level 1 and ASA Level 2 patients;

+- (2) To provide a detailed description of the podiatric findings and a preoperative diagnosis; - (3) To complete an operative report describing the findings and technique.
+All tissue shall be sent to the Hospital pathologist for examination; - (4) To provide progress notes as are pertinent to the podiatric condition; and - (5) To provide a clinical summary.